Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Preliminaries

-The standard way for training a masked discrete diffusion model given i.i.d. samples from $p_\data$ is minimizing the \textbf{denoising cross-entropy (DCE)} loss $\E_{p_\data(\bx)}\cL_\theta(\bx)$, which involves the following definition of the (negative) \textbf{evidence lower bound (ELBO)} $\cL_\theta$:
+The standard way to train an MDM given i.i.d. samples from $p_\data$ is to minimize the \textbf{denoising cross-entropy (DCE)} loss $\E_{p_\data(\bx)}\cL_\theta(\bx)$, which involves the following definition of the (negative) \textbf{evidence lower bound (ELBO)} $\cL_\theta$: \begin{emphbox}[colback=yellow!10, colframe=yellow!10]

-where the transition distribution $\mu_m(\cdot|\bx)$ means to sample a uniformly random subset of $\{1,...,|\bx|\}$ of size $m$ and mask the corresponding entries in $\bx$, and $|\bx|$ is the length of $\bx$.
+\end{emphbox} where the transition distribution $\mu_m(\cdot|\bx)$ means to sample a uniformly random subset of $\{1,...,|\bx|\}$ of size $m$ and mask the corresponding entries in $\bx$, and $|\bx|$ is the length of $\bx$.
 The proof of the last equation can be found in \citet{uria2016neural,ou2025your}.

 When applying to text data, the MDM is also referred to as the \textbf{diffusion large language model (dLLM)} \citep{nie2025large,ye2025dream,inception2025mercury,song2025seed}.
 For the purpose of reasoning, we typically write $\bx=(\bq,\bo)$, where $\bq$ is the \textbf{prompt} (or query, which is always assumed to contain no mask state) and $\bo$ is the \textbf{response} (or output).
 We use $\pi_\theta(\bo|\bq)\in\R^{|\bo|\times V}$ to denote the policy model output of the dLLM given a prompt $\bq$ and a partially masked response $\bo$.
 The conditional sequence probability of a clean model $\bo$ given a prompt $\bq$, denoted as $p_\theta(\bo|\bq)$, is similarly defined through \cref{eq:mdm_prob}, where we now use notations $p_\theta(\bo|\bq;\bsigma)$ and $\bpi_\theta(o_{\sigma_d}|\bq,\bo_{\bsigma_{<d}})$ to emphasize the dependence on the prompt $\bq$.
 The negative ELBO will be written as $\cL_\theta(\bo|\bq)$.